AnnaVargova/AutomationShield_wiki/BOBShield.md

 ![BOB_assembled](https://user-images.githubusercontent.com/18485913/101788033-fff12f80-3aff-11eb-81f0-d3c6711bc2eb.png)

 One end of the tube is closed by a 3D printed cap (e<sub>1</sub>), while the other end is terminated by another 3D printed part (e<sub>2</sub>) designed to hold the distance measurement unit.
 The tube is fixed at its middle by a 3D printed circular clamp (e<sub>3</sub>) that permits the inclination of the tube.
 The clamp is held in place at both sides by L-shaped 3D printed brackets, one (e<sub>4</sub>) containing a miniature ball bearing (f) to facilitate smooth movement and the other (e<sub>5</sub>) fixed to the clamp through the shaft of the actuator.
-The figure below shows all of the 3D printed components (e<sub>1-5</sub>).
+The figure below shows all of the 3D printed components (e<sub>1-5</sub>), for which we provide downloadable [CAD files](https://github.com/gergelytakacs/AutomationShield/wiki/file/BOBShield_3D_printed_parts.rar).
 They were printed on an original Prusa i3 MK3/S 3D printer using a total of 18g filament under 3.5h time.

+A 3D CAD sketch of the entire assembly may also be downloaded from [here](https://github.com/gergelytakacs/AutomationShield/wiki/file/BOBShield_final_assembly.rar).

 ![BOB_CAD](https://user-images.githubusercontent.com/18485913/101789752-f2d54000-3b01-11eb-98f8-c32053e2fbf7.png)